PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * increased # of active subscriptions to 2 in PD2P
+  * added nRunning calculator to add.py
+  * disabled priority reduction for merge jods
   * sending analysis brokerage info to logger
   * updated PD2P not to check provenance since group datasets have mc*/data*
   * disabled PD2P to CERN-PROD_EOSDATADISK